-If you are voting in Northern Ireland, don't forget to bring a correct form of photo ID when you go to your polling station on election day.
-Without it you won't be able to vote.
+In Northern Ireland, you will need to take a correct form of photo ID with you to your polling station.
+You won't be able to vote without it.

 - a UK or Irish passport